Elv4L0w/Elv4L0w/README.md

 ### 🙋 About
 - 🔭 I’m currently working on [TOP](https://www.theodinproject.com) Projects
 - 🌱 I’m currently learning web development
-- 🤔 I’m looking for help with writing a good commit messages
+- 🤔 I’m looking for help with writing good commit messages
 - 📫 How to reach me: my discord tag is in my profile bio